Mark Zuckerberg Sells 19,681 Shares of Meta Platforms, Inc. (NASDAQ:META) Stock

-Meta Platforms, Inc. (NASDAQ:META – Get Free Report) CEO Mark Zuckerberg sold 19,681 shares of the business’s stock in a transaction that occurred on Friday, January 19th.
-The stock was sold at an average price of $381.77, for a total transaction of $7,513,615.37.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Meta Platforms, Inc. (NASDAQ:META – Get Free Report) CEO Mark Zuckerberg sold 19,681 shares of the firm’s stock in a transaction dated Wednesday, January 24th.
+The shares were sold at an average price of $392.36, for a total transaction of $7,722,037.16.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.

 Mark Zuckerberg also recently made the following trade(s):